-Research and Development Expense.
-Research and development expense for the three months ended June 30, 2018 increased approximately 21.0% to \$2.1 million, compared to \$1.7 million for the three months ended June 30, 2017.
+Research and development expense for the six months ended September 30, 2018 increased approximately 10.9% to \$4.0 million, compared to \$3.6 million for the six months ended September 30, 2017.
 The overall increase was primarily due to continued investment in research, discovery, and development largely focused on our software related product offerings.

-We plan to continue to invest in the development of our iPeMS software offering and our ClearAg and ClearPath Weather solutions.
+We plan to continue to invest in the development of our ClearAg and ClearPath Weather solutions, our iPeMS software offering.
 In addition, we intend to continue to invest in further enhancements and functionality in our Vantage products family.

 During Fiscal 2018, we successfully released Iteris SPM, our cloud-based signal performance measures application.
 In Fiscal 2017, we released our VantageLive! platform as well as a number of generally available advisory applications, including our Harvest Advisory and Nitrogen Advisory.
-Certain development costs were capitalized into intangible assets in the consolidated balance sheets; however, certain costs did not meet the criteria for capitalization under GAAP and are included in research and development expense.
+Certain development costs were capitalized into intangible assets in the consolidated balance sheets; in both the current and prior year periosds; however, certain costs did not meet the criteria for capitalization under GAAP and are included in research and development expense.
 Going forward, we expect to continue to invest in our solutions.
 This continued investment may result in increases in research and development costs in future periods.